 Methods to boost recruitment in trials are top priorities for methodological research, as identified by the directors of UK Clinical Trial Units.[1]
 Indeed, studies of recruitment suggest that at least 50% of trials fail to achieve their recruitment targets,[2] which may result in an underpowered trial thereby increasing waste and the risk that an effective intervention will be abandoned before its true value is appreciated, or delays in demonstrating the benefits of an intervention while further trials are carried out.
 Poor recruitment can also lead to a trial being extended, increasing costs; and might affect any prospective study that involves invite people to join the study.
 More research is needed to identify strategies which, even if they are only moderately effective could have an important impact on the costs or duration of a study.[3]
-This SWAT explores the effects of describing the research as a 'trial' 'study', or 'project' in the invitation letter, on the recruitment to a study and on whether those who are recruited remain in the study.
+This SWAT explores the effects of discussing and guaranteeing confidentiality for the participants in the invitation letter, on the recruitment to a study and on whether those who are recruited remain in the study.